birthdaychild/birthdaychild/README.md

 ## ***PERSONALITY***

 **“I heard people talk about my personality a lot, I just wanna say I'm direct and honest with what I say, if you can't handle that, feel free to block or anything.
 So I'm not really that sensitive.
 And I am NOT going to change my personality and be the person everybody wants me to be, I'm going to be myself and love myself.
 Because why would I be the sad, depressed, insecure clingy friend?
 Never.
 Another thing, some people said they're scared of me (pretty much a lot) Do not fear me, stop saying ur fucking scared of me, fear Lord, The one and only our king, if ur still scared of me, Go on, be scared.
-Because I can't do anything with it anyway, it's your own issue not my issue./not yapping shit here, some people say this.”**
+Because I can't do anything about it anyway, it's your own issue not my issue./not yapping shit here, some people say this.”**

 ## ***WARNING***